White Paper and Research

 Our Future Impact on Integrative Oncology

-Designed using 17 years of qualitative and quantitative outcome data from thousands of FPS participants and with input from oncology professionals.
-Our Program Outcome Measures collected since the start of community respites at Woodloch statistically demonstrate the impact of respite on the patient, caregiver and their loved ones.
+Designed using 18 years of qualitative and quantitative outcome data from thousands of FPS participants and with input from oncology professionals, our Program Outcome Measures collected since the start of community respites at Woodloch statistically demonstrate the impact of respite on the patient, caregiver and their loved ones.

 We envision the nation’s first Cancer Respite Center at Woodloch Resort, where every space lends for transformative experiences that will change the continuum of care for cancer patients.